 - 1 tablespoon coconut oil (13g)

-Making the Peanut Butter Balls (25 minutes + 30 minutes freezing)
+Making the Peanut Butter Balls (25 min + 30 min freezing)

 - Place the peanut butter, butter, vanilla, and salt in the bowl of a stand mixer and beat on medium speed until thoroughly combined.

-- Roll the mixture into 3/4-inch balls and place on a small parchment-lined cookie sheet.
+- Roll the mixture into 1-inch balls (about 16-18g each) and place on a small parchment-lined cookie sheet.
 Freeze the balls for 30 minutes.

-- Pour the chocolate chips into a perfectly dry stainless steel bowl and set the bowl over a saucepan of barely simmering water.
+- Pour the chocolate chips into a dry stainless steel bowl and set the bowl over a saucepan of barely simmering water.
 Make sure the bottom of the bowl doesn’t touch the water.